karinastrand/Munamii/README.md

 # Munamii Cakery
-# A web site for a cakery with cupcakes, birthday cakes and wedding cakes.
+# A web site for a cakery with cupcakes, birthday cakes and wedding cakes, https://karinastrand.github.io/Munami
 # The app is displayed on the web and uses only html, css and javascript.
 # ![image](https://github.com/karinastrand/Munamii/assets/150491879/e02d3a5d-98f0-4007-82b9-26424bcd08c8)
 # ![shop](https://github.com/karinastrand/Munamii/assets/150491879/7d53cfe1-40c1-44b2-aeba-8676a27a8a08)